zaphod72/enterprise-edition/helm/README.md

 If one doesn't have a key store it must be generated and place to the variable mentioned above.
 To generate, find the instructions [here](https://stackoverflow.com/questions/3997748/how-can-i-create-a-keystore)

+### Casa

+Casa requires `OXD-SERVER` to function well.
+One should make sure `oxd-server` has been enabled - as described above - if one intends to use casa.

 ### Redis

 To enable usage of Redis, change the following values.